 - Payment deadline: August 31.

 - Notification of abstracts selected for short talks: 3-4 weeks before the meeting.

 - Final program: a few days before the meeting.

-- Graduate students/postdocs: to be announced (includes registration, full board, shared double rooms, taxes)
+- Graduate students/postdocs: 800 CHF (includes registration, full board, shared double rooms, taxes)

-- Academic PIs: to be announced (registration, full board, single rooms, taxes)
+- Academic PIs and senior scientists: 1'000 CHF (registration, full board, single rooms, taxes)

-- Corporate participants: to be announced (registration, full board, single rooms, taxes)
+- Corporate participants: 1'500 CHF (registration, full board, single rooms, taxes)

 - This covers everything from dinner on October 17 to breakfast on October 21 (except your expenses at the bar).

 - You will be able to pay by credit card or bank transfer.
 For payments by bank transfer, there will be a 2.6% discount (but bank charges will be on you).

 - The number of participants is limited to about 120 to encourage an interactive environment.

 If oversubscribed, we will limit the number of participants from the same group.

 - Spouses, kids, friends are welcome provided there is enough space (beds and rooms are limited).
 Some accommodation is also available outside of the conference venue and the restaurant can easily hold more people than registered conference attendees.
 You can indicate your wishes in the online registration form.